-A: The City will install new parking meters at parking spaces on the streets indicated in green in the map above – only on the side of those streets that is directly bordering Lake Merritt.
+A: The City has installed new parking meters at parking spaces on the streets indicated in green in the map above – only on the side of those streets that is directly bordering Lake Merritt.
 Civilian parking management staff, not police, will enforce these meters.

 Q: How will the City measure whether this plan is successful – if it’s providing improved visitor access to Lake Merritt?

 A: Successfully managed metered parking should support significant usage of the available parking while leaving one or two open spaces per block – typically about 85-90% utilization of parking spaces is ideal.
 That’s what we will be looking for here, especially during times of peak demand for access.